networknt/light-doc/content/en/tutorial/tracing/jaeger/service-discovery.md

 ```

 Now, let's start api_d and test it out.
-We assume that the Jaeger All-in-One are up and running in the first step.
+We assume that the Jaeger All-in-One is up and running in the first step.

 ```
 cd ~/networknt/light-example-4j/discovery/api_d/open-tracing